eugenegoncharuk/k8s-spot-rescheduler/README.md

   * MaxEBSVolumeCount
   * NoVolumeZoneConflict
   * ready
-* Checks whether there is enough capacity to move all pods on the on-demand node to spot nodes
+* Checks whether there is enough capacity to move all pods on the on-demand node to spot nodes, ignoring low priority pods
 * Evicts all pods on the node if the previous check passes
-* Leaves the node in a schedulable state - in case it's capacity is required again
+* Leaves the node in a schedulable state - in case its capacity is required again

 ### Does not